 Define a List of Essential Features of a Precision Agriculture Platform

 Streamlining agricultural procedures is the key purpose of farming app development.
-The majority of sophisticated features are currently used on desktops and laptops, so we encourage you to take the next step and make them accessible for farmers on mobile devices.
+The majority of sophisticated features are currently used on desktops and laptops.
+So we encourage you to take the next step and make them accessible for farmers on mobile devices.
 Doing so will help growers use these technologies no matter where they are or when they need them.

-While it’s a viable strategy to follow the market trends, you should always add something special to the software product that sets it apart from the competitors.
+While it’s a viable strategy to follow the market trends, you should always add something special to the software solution that sets it apart from the competitors.
 Adding unique and necessary features is one such task.

 In addition to the above-mentioned features of a precision agriculture app, like Planet Labs, you might want to consider adding a few more selling points to your software product.
-Some of them include GPS tracking, chats and video calls, calendar, weather forecasts, smooth integration with UAVs, a list of agriculture products and diseases, etc. Of course, it’s up to you and your team, but always keep the customer’s needs in mind first.
+Some of them include GPS tracking, chats and video calls, calendar, weather forecasts, smooth integration with UAVs, a list of agriculture solutions and diseases, etc. Of course, it’s up to you and your team, but always keep the customer’s needs in mind first.

 Read also: Why You Should Write Technical Specification